rshpeley/yba3mods/README.md

 ### Have mods to contribute?

 If you've made mods to a YBA-3 and would like to post them here, just clone this repository, make your changes to the svg schematic files in the cloned repository and create a pull request through GitHub.
-I check over your mods, maybe discuss a few things to clear up any questions you or I have then I'll update the repository to post your mods.
+I'll check over your mods, maybe discuss a few things to clear up any questions you or I have, then I'll update the repository to post your mods.

-Or if you have a GitHub account fork this project into your own GitHub account and modify it from there.
+Or if you have a GitHub account, fork this project into your account and modify it from there.

 #### How to keep the license terms